The Murders in the Rue Morgue

 In the horror tradition

-When Universal's The Murders in the Rue Morgue came out in 1932, it was the third horror film—after Dracula and Frankenstein—of the sound era.
+When Universal's Murders in the Rue Morgue came out in 1932, it was the third horror film—after Dracula and Frankenstein—of the sound era.
 It was also designed as a vehicle for Dracula star Bela Lugosi.
 Accordingly the story was recreated with the emphasis taken off detection and placed on emerging horror motifs, with a mad scientist character written into it for Lugosi.
-Lugosi had lost the role of the experimenter in Frankenstein, so this may have been to make up for it.
+The Hungarian actor had lost the role of the obessed experimenter in Frankenstein, so this may have been to make up for it.

 It's a ludicrous plot having little to do with Poe's story, but Lugosi makes the most of it.
 This is often considered his best screen performance, as he commands both the camera and microphone with his histrionics.
 He's both darkly charming in his Old-World manner and scary as hell in his willingness to sacrifice anything or anyone for his ideas.